ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ishable materials, all or which are always
 needing repairs to keep up the shapeliness
 and usefulness of the building ; but not all
 in eiial degrees.
-Some nf the wall
+Some nf the walls
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_deike_ver01:data:sn84026259:00280776075:1869103001:0155/pct:34.131494,12.780814,14.143669,39.131755/!600,600/0/default.jpg"/>
 </td>